Frequently Asked Questions

 - Additional Information: Enter your preferred days and times for an online course

 - We’ll handle the rest and send you an update

 Q. What are my options if I want to minimize my contact with others?

 At this time, we have the ability to deliver all of our test prep experiences in an online environment -- live or on-demand, allowing you to study in the comfort of your home.
 Choose a course, tutoring or any of our practice options, and you will get plenty of online learning tools to take you to test day.

 Q. What if my school or company is hosting a class at my location?

 In collaboration with your school or company, we have moved all classes to a live online format.
 You will get further information on how to access from Kaplan or your school or company.
 Feel free to contact your school or company representative for further details.

 Q. What if I am on a student visa at a Kaplan location?

 Currently all Kaplan locations are closed to students as a precautionary measure to help halt the spread of coronavirus.
 Please check with your local team via e-mail or Facebook for the latest updates.
-F-1 Students planning to enter the US in April can choose to move their start dates to May or June.
+F-1 Students planning to enter the US in April or later can choose to move their start dates to May or June.
 Please contact International Admissions at DirectMed.Admissions@kaplan.com.